Pending-Name-21/miscellany/coffe-time-scripts/game-console-execution/README.md

 5. **Check the Logs**
     - The script outputs logs to the `logs` folder.
     - Check the logs for any messages or errors.
+    - Check the extracted_images folders if the jar contained any.

 ### Notes
 For the jar image extraction to work, the images have to be in an image folder located in the root of the project.